daisygunn/my-contact-book/README.md

 3. Once you have chosen your deployment method and have clicked `Deploy Branch` your application will be built and you should see the below `View` button, click this to open your application:

 ![](assets/images/heroku_deployed_image.png)

 ---
 ## Credits

+All of this code has been written by me, however I have used [Stack Overflow](https://stackoverflow.com/) and the relevant module documentation for pyinputpls and Gspread to help me debug my code and fix any issues that I had.

+[Address/Contact generator](https://www.fakeaddressgenerator.com/World/uk_address_generator) - used to generate some of the contacts in my worksheet.

 ---
 ## Acknowledgements